garrettrayj/php7-mapnik/README.md

 Dev Container
 -------------

-The included Dockerfile builds an image with all the dependencies need for extension development and testing, including testing for memory leaks.
+The included Dockerfile builds an image with all the dependencies needed for extension development and testing, including testing for memory leaks.

     docker build -t php7-mapnik-dev .
     docker run -it --mount type=bind,source=$(pwd),target=/opt/php7-mapnik php7-mapnik-dev:latest